hashkat/hashkat/docs/tutorial12.md

 * followback implemented
 * the *twitter* follow model implemented, with the *twitter_suggest* and the *hashtag* follow model evenly weighted and the other follow models being excluded from this simulation
 * No unfollowing allowed
-* Hashtag presence in tweets 50% of the time
+* Hashtag present in tweets 50% of the time
 * 4 ideologies: *Red*, *Blue*, *Green*, and *Orange*
 * agents being located in either *Ontario* or *Quebec*, with the ratio of Ontarians to Quebecers being 3:2
 * Ontarians having a *StandardPref* preference class, with 4 evenly wieghted ideologies and the ratio of English to French speaking Ontarians being 1:1
 * Quebecers having the *NoRetweetPref* preference class, with only 3 ideologies (*Red*, *Blue*, *Green*) evenly weighted, with the ratio of English speaking to French speaking Quebecers being 1:1
-* for the *StandardPref* preference class, the tweet transmission rates for the agent types present in this network are 0.1 for 'plain'/'musical' tweets, 0.0 for 'different_ideology' tweets, 0.2 'same_ideology' tweets, and 0.4 for 'humorous' tweets, with the 'follow_reaction_prob' being 0.3
+* for the *StandardPref* preference class, the tweet transmission rates for the agent types present in this network are 0.1 for *plain*/*musical* tweets, 0.0 for *different_ideology* tweets, 0.2 for *same_ideology* tweets, and 0.4 for *humorous* tweets, with the *follow_reaction_prob* being 0.3
-* the *NoRetweetPref* preference class will remain the same, with 0 for all
+* the *NoRetweetPref* preference class will remain the same, with a value of 0 for all variables

 We would also like you to use only the following agent types with their respective characteristics: